Image Carousel with 6 slides

 A carousel is a rotating set of images.
 Use the previous and next buttons to change the displayed slide

-In the wake of recent international traumatic events, Dr. Danielle Kassow, Senior Program Officer for Trauma-Free NYC, shares an important article about children and disasters.
+Wild fires in Maui and Canada, flooding in California- natural disasters can be traumatic for children.
+Dr. Danielle Kassow, Director, Programs for Trauma-Free NYC, shares an important article about children and disasters.